cemsbr/tagcash/README.rst

 Missing a practical and easy-to-learn solution to keep track of your finances?
 Use tagcash to do it with simple text files!

+TagCash is a little hack that I'm currently using after trying several solutions like GnuCash and Financisto.
+These are some of the features that I was missing and that can be found in TagCash:

+- As simple as editing text files;
+- Text files are easy to sync between devices and people;
+- Simple CLI;
+- Quickly copy and paste statements from CLI to e-mail;
+- Simple and short code.

 Quick Start
 -----------